SKL is reader supported. When you buy through links on our site, we may earn affiliate commission. Learn more here.

 These cups can’t be recycled as normal paper items are, as they are lined with a layer of plastic on the inside.
 This requires a special recycling technique that will separate the two layers.

-As most of us don’t usually have a spot for recycling coffee cups readily available, the best option is to skip single-use cups entirely and opt for a reusable ones instead.
+As most of us don’t usually have a spot for recycling coffee cups readily available, the best option is to skip single-use cups entirely and opt for reusable ones instead.

-If you’re putting your recyclables in a plastic bag and tying it, you may as well send it straight to the landfill!
+If you’re putting your recyclables in a plastic bag and tossing it, you may as well send it straight to the landfill!
 Always make sure you toss your recyclables into the recycling bin loosely, as that’s the only way to make sure they’ll be recycled properly.

 If you have an old piece of clothing that can’t be repaired, why throw it in general waste?
 Many different fabrics can now be recycled, so look for your nearest fabric waste collection point or a clothing store that will recycle the clothing waste for you.